junxit/us-congress-code/title-29/chapter-16/sec-762a.md

 ### Codification

 In subsec. (c)(3), “section 1105 of title 31” was substituted for “section 201 of the Budget and Accounting Act, 1921 [31 U.S.C.
 11]” on authority of Pub.
 L. 97–258, § 4(b), Sept.
 13, 1982, 96 Stat.
 1067, the first section of which enacted Title 31, Money and Finance.
-Section was enacted as part of the Rehabilitation, Comprehensive Services, and Developmental Disabilities Amendments of 1978, and not as part of Rehabilitation Act of 1973 which comprises this chapter.
+Section was enacted as part of the Rehabilitation, Comprehensive Services, and Developmental Disabilities Amendments of 1978, and not as part of the Rehabilitation Act of 1973 which comprises this chapter.

 ### Amendments